Georges Richard: Business success and management rivalry

-In 1904 and again in 1905 the prestigious Gordon Bennett Cup was won by Richard-Brasier cars, driven by Léon Théry.
+In 1904 and again in 1905, the prestigious Gordon Bennett Cup was won by Richard-Brasier cars, driven by Léon Théry.
 This did much to build a strong reputation for the cars.
 Relations deteriorated, however, between Brasier and Richard, Richard being repeatedly away from his desk due to his motor racing activities and, it was reported, injuries sustained as a result.
-In 1904 Brasier had himself appointed (sole or senior) executive director (dirigeant et administrateur), and gave notice to Richard terminating the agreement between them, while purporting to retain both the factory at Ivry-Port and the "four-leaf clover" trade mark which Richard had recently registered for the business.
+In 1904 Brasier had himself appointed (sole or senior) executive director (dirigeant et administrateur), and gave notice to Richard terminating the agreement between them while purporting to retain both the factory at Ivry-Port and the "four-leaf clover" trade mark which Richard had recently registered for the business.
 There followed a bitter litigation between the partners whereby Brasier sought to prevent Richard from using the name "Richard" in connection with any future automobile manufacturing activity.
-In fact, Richard won the legal tussle, but he never would, in future, use the trade name "Richard" in connection with automobile manufacture.
+In fact, Richard won the legal tussle, but he never would, in the future, use the trade name "Richard" in connection with automobile manufacture.
 After 1905 Georges Richard was no longer associated with the cars that till then had carried his name.
 Richard-Brasier automobiles, produced at the same factory as before, were from 1905 badged simply as Brasiers, and retained that name as the business faded from prominence, until the now renamed "Société des Automobiles Brasier" folded in 1930.

 Georges Richard himself nevertheless continued to play a leading role in the French auto industry, establishing in 1905 the Unic automobile business which half a century later, having switched its focus from passenger cars to commercial vehicles, had evolved into a leading French truck manufacturer.